est-perso-live/perso-livechat-ondevice-sdk-swift/README.md

 ## Installation
 ### Swift Package Manager

-To install the PERSO.ai LiveChat SDK, follow these steps:
+To install the Perso AI LiveChat SDK, follow these steps:

 1. Open your Xcode project.
 2. Navigate to `File` > `Add Package Dependencies...`.